pabloescobyte/qmk_firmware/keyboards/hhkb/keymaps/pabloescobyte/readme.md

 # Pabloescobyte's personal HHKB layout

-This is my personal HHKB layout after installing a HASU into an HHKB Pro 2.

-Much of this layout is meant to mirror my daily driver--the minivan which is a 40% keyboard.

-I've set the CAPS key to FN1 and access layer 1, SPACEBAR functions as usual when tapped but when held down acts as FN2.
+This layout is meant to reduce the amount of movement from the home row as much as possible.

-I've put the numbers under the home row and the corresponding shifted symbols above on the QWERTY row.
-Additionally the F-keys are on the ZXCV row.
+The numbers are accessible via a secondary layer on the home row and the shifted symbols above it on the QWERTY row.
+The Function keys F1-F12 are on the ZXCV layer as well.

-This allows me to keep my hands on home row at all times and simply hold down CAPS or SPACEBAR when I need number or symbols as well as to perform any hotkeys without having to over extend my reach for anything.

-The RSHIFT key is used as another momentary toggle.
-This time holding it down and using PL;' acts as a mouse cursor.
-RSHIFT+K is left click, RSHIFT+, is right-click.
-This helps me do everything on the keyboard without having to use the mouse unless absolutely necessary.
+There are four layers activated by the following keys: the CAPS is a momentary toggle, SPACEBAR is a momentary toggle if held down but otherwise functions as normal when tapped, RSHIFT held down and used with PL;' move the mouse cursor (up/left/down/right) with the left and right mouse buttons mapped to I/K for those situations where moving the mouse cursor is needed in a pinch.

+One special layer is toggled on by tapping the rightmost 1u modifier key (adjacent to the spacebar) 4 times in rapid succession.
+This layer allows makes the keyboard function as normal and reverts the spacebar back to its normal functionality while keeping the primary navigation layer accessible via the CAPS key.
+Tapping the same 1u modifier 4 times reverts the keyboard back to the base layer and default layout.

 I should add that I use a trackball so my right arm and hand only have a short distance to travel in order to make precise selections or movements.